BryceSh/Snow/README.md

 It's as simple as just a drag and drop

 Step 1:
-Download or clone the Git repositorie
+Download or clone the Git repository<br>
 `git clone https://github.com/BryceSh/Snow.git`

 Step 2: